 I like to stay at nice hotels and let’s face it, if you’re going to spend 10 to 14 hours on an airplane, it’s a lot more enjoyable to sit up front in business or first class.
 I can honestly say that if it weren’t for travel rewards I simply would not have gone on one of the best trips of my life.
 Spending 15 hours in coach en route to Australia does not sound appealing at all.

 I like to hunt for deals and I use shopping portals for all my online shopping.
-I am constantly trying to figure out how to optimize my spending on everyday things to maximize the travel rewards.
-This need to optimize your life is actually a perfect personality trait for anyone who takes travel rewards seriously.
+I am constantly trying to figure out how to optimize my spending on everyday things to maximize travel rewards.
+This needs to optimize your life is actually a perfect personality trait for anyone who takes travel rewards seriously.

 I’ve flown business class to see my family abroad a couple of times over the last five years or so, but my first big win was flying to Australia in first class and staying at one of the most amazing hotels with a view of Sydney Opera House.
 My husband and I then flew for free, between Sydney and Bangkok in business class.
 We stayed at an amazing hotel in Bangkok and, finally, I flew in business class back home.
-After this trip I was hooked!
+After this trip, I was hooked!
 I immediately started researching ways to travel like this all the time.

 Being good at travel rewards requires organization.
 You need to keep track of cards, their expiration dates, and always be on the lookout for deals.
-And yes, you will have to do some work, nothing is completely free but the value in travel rewards is enormous.
+And yes, you will have to do some work, nothing is completely free but the value of travel rewards is enormous.

 My rewards strategy

 Anyone pursuing travel rewards needs to have a strategy.
 It’s like chess, you always have a strategy.
-You should never go in blind and just start opening random credit cards.
+You should never go in blind and start opening random credit cards.
 For example, if you don’t fly Southwest or don’t do a lot of domestic travel in general, don’t get swept up in the excitement of obtaining a companion pass.

 Do you want to take your family to Disney?
 Or travel in first class to Europe?
 Or are you planning a destination wedding?
 All of these will require you to develop different strategies so think first about your travel goals.

 My goals with travel rewards all involve big international trips.
-As I mentioned already, I absolutely hate being stuck in coach on a long haul flight.
+As I mentioned already, I absolutely hate being stuck in coach on a long-haul flight.
 So, I focus all my energy on obtaining rewards that would help me get to my destination in comfort.
 I have my big trip of 2018 planned already.
 My next goals are to collect enough miles to go see my family abroad.
 And I want to fly business class.
-I also want my husband and I to go to Japan in first class in 2019.
+I also want my husband and me to go to Japan in first class in 2019.
 I already have an airline in mind and what points/miles I’ll need to get us there in comfort.

 Think of credit cards as your friends.
 They’re not your enemies (if handled responsibly).
-Treat credit cards with respect they deserve, but don’t fear them.
+Treat credit cards with the respect they deserve, but don’t fear them.
 When you change your way of thinking, a whole world of new possibilities opens up.